 Luckily i have a fairly complete tool kit hiding under the seat chock full of basic wrenches, sockets, tape, rags, etc…

-I took photos after i took everything apart and replaced it with a NEW BMW Clutch cable.
+I took photos after i view publisher site for details and started to take everything apart and replaced it with a NEW BMW Clutch cable.
 The previous clutch cable wasn’t BMW.
 Motobins in the UK sold it to me and from the day i got it, i was suspicious and contacted them about it.
 They assured me it was better then BMW’s… i think after 20,000 miles, a BMW cable would still function.
 Motobins sold me some crappy pipes about 8 years ago too.
 I’m NEVER using them again for motorcycle parts.

 Here is my roadside repair: